-When you think road trip does Morocco come to mind?
+When you think Moroccan road trip what comes to mind?
 There are some seriously amazing drives to be found in this country.
-Most people think Morocco is all desert but those people are wrong!
+Most people think Morocco is all desert but those people are wrong.
+Adding a road trip to your Morocco itinerary is a great idea.

-So if you’re looking for a great Moroccan road trip, I’ve asked several other travelers to Morocco to share some of there favorites; here are 10 to consider!
+So if you’re looking for a great Moroccan road trip, I’ve asked several other travelers to Morocco to share some of their favorites; here are 10 to consider.

 Marrakesh to Essaouira